NyaFuP/ComfyUI_Preview_Selector/README.md

 When in review mode, a floating dialog will appear showing:
 - Grid of images to review
-- Click images to select/deselect (green border indicates selection)
+- Click images to select/deselect (green number mark indicates selection)
 - Selection counter
 - Countdown timer
 - Confirm/Cancel buttons